-Non-operating income (expense) increased \$3.3 million to \$8.0 million in Q2 FY22, compared with \$4.7 million in Q1 FY22, primarily due to favorable movements of the South Korean won and the New Taiwan dollar against the U.S. dollar offsetting unfavorable movements of the RMB against the U.S. dollar.
-In addition, our interest expense decreased by \$0.9 million as a result of subsidies we received on our China-based debt.
+Non-operating income (expense) decreased \$4.4 million to \$3.6 million in Q3 FY22, compared with \$8.0 million in Q2 FY22, primarily due to reduced gains of the South Korean won and the New Taiwan dollar against the U.S. dollar exceeding reduced losses of the RMB against the U.S. dollar.
+In addition, less favorable movement of the RMB and unfavorable movement of the South Korean won against the Japanese yen, which were partially offset by favorable movement of the New Taiwan dollar against the Japanese yen, also contributed to the decrease.
+In Q2 FY22 interest expense on our debt was substantially offset by subsidies we received on our China-based debt; the absence of such subsidies in Q3 FY22 is the primary cause of our \$0.6 million increase in interest expense in the current quarter.